ystamaritq/employee-directory/README.md

 Here is a list of all technologies used to develop this platform.

-- `Node.js - An asynchronous event-driven JavaScript runtime`
+- `Node.js` - An asynchronous event-driven JavaScript runtime
-- `React.js - A JavaScript library for building user interfaces`
+- `React.js` - A JavaScript library for building user interfaces
-- `Code Climate - Provides automated code review for test coverage, maintainability and more so that you can save time and merge with confidence`
+- `Code Climate` - Provides automated code review for test coverage, maintainability and more so that you can save time and merge with confidence
-- `CircleCI - A modern continuous integration and continuous delivery (CI/CD) platform that automates build, test, and deployment of software.`
+- `CircleCI` - A modern continuous integration and continuous delivery (CI/CD) platform that automates build, test, and deployment of software
-- `Heroku - A platform as a service (PaaS) that enables to build, run, and operate applications entirely in the cloud.`
+- `Heroku` - A platform as a service (PaaS) that enables to build, run, and operate applications entirely in the cloud

 ## Dependencies

 The dependencies listed below are all dependecies used by the App.

-- `@fortawesome` : Build and manage icons and typefaces in a single place, then serve them with a single line of code.
+- `@fortawesome` : Build and manage icons and typefaces in a single place, then serve them with a single line of code
   - `@fortawesome/fontawesome-svg-core`
   - `@fortawesome/free-solid-svg-icons`
   - `@fortawesome/react-fontawesome`
 - `@testing-library` : A very light-weight solution for testing React components.
-It provides light utility functions on top of react-dom and react-dom/test-utils, in a way that encourages better testing practices.
+It provides light utility functions on top of react-dom and react-dom/test-utils, in a way that encourages better testing practices
   - `@testing-library/jest-dom`
   - `@testing-library/react`
   - `@testing-library/user-event`
-- `axios` : Promise based HTTP client for the browser and node.js.
+- `axios` : Promise based HTTP client for the browser and node.js
-- `react-bootstrap` : The most popular front-end framework.
+- `react-bootstrap` : The most popular front-end framework
 - `react-dom` : The entry point to the DOM and server renderers for React.
-It is intended to be paired with the generic React package, which is shipped as react to npm.
+It is intended to be paired with the generic React package, which is shipped as react to npm
-- `react-scripts` : Includes scripts and configuration used by Create React App.
+- `react-scripts` : Includes scripts and configuration used by Create React App

   - bellow is a list of the react-scripts using by the App:

 ```
     "start": "react-scripts start",
     "build": "react-scripts build",
     "test": "react-scripts test",
     "eject": "react-scripts eject"
 ```

 <details>